developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/about/index.md

   * Android 6.x (Marshmallow): ET50/ET55
   * Android 7.x (Nougat): WT6000, TC25
   * Android 8.x (Oreo): ET51/ET56, TC20, MC9300, TC8300, EC30, L10AW
-* **Disconnect Threshold Time** is removed from the Application Configuration screen and replaced with [Reporting Frequency](../config/#applicationconfiguration).
+* **Disconnect Threshold Time** is removed from the Application Configuration screen and integrated with [Reporting Frequency](../config/#applicationconfiguration).
-* New feature to upgrade server to newer version.
+* Ability to upgrade server from previous version to current version without the need to reinstall.
 * Known issues fixed:
   * During network congestion, when pressing the back button in the proximity screen it takes about 10 seconds to show a status message.
   * When a user clicks on the play sound button before 5 minutes (reporting interval) has elapsed after marking a misplaced device as "To Be Found" in ZDVC console, the proper message is not displayed on the finding device.